The Gaussian formula and spherical aberration of the static and moving curved mirrors from Fermat's principle: Applications of Fermat's principle on a static curved mirror

 The first two terms of Eq.~(\ref{Taylor-expansion-2}) after the insertion of Eq.~(\ref{time-static}) lead to

 and

 where $\dot{l}(h)$ and $\ddot{l}(h)$ are the first and the second derivatives of $l(h)$ with respect to $h$, respectively.

-In order to get a clear interpretation on these terms, we consider two usual assumptions in geometrical optics : \begin{itemize} \item It is common to use the so-called {\it paraxial ray approximation}, i.e. when the rays intersect the principal axis at small angles.
+In order to get a clear interpretation of these terms, we consider two usual assumptions in geometrical optics : \begin{itemize} \item It is common to use the so-called {\it paraxial ray approximation}, i.e. when the rays are at small angles with respect to the principal axis.
 The consequences of the approximation are

-i.e. we may neglect the higher order contributions of $\frac{h_0}{S_0}$ and $\frac{h_i}{S_i}$ on Eq.~(\ref{Taylor-expansion-2}). \item It is customary to consider the mirrors whose curvatures are symmetric with respect to their associated principal axes.
-Consequently, the function $l(h)$ must be an even function : $l(-h)=l(h)$, and all odd derivatives of $l(h)$ vanish at $h=0$~\cite{Lemons94}.
-The shapes of mirrors discussed in Section~\ref{conic-section} satisfy this condition. \end{itemize}
+i.e. we may neglect the higher order contributions of $\frac{h_0}{S_0}$ and $\frac{h_i}{S_i}$ on Eq.~(\ref{Taylor-expansion-2}). \item It is customary to consider mirrors whose curvatures are symmetric with respect to their associated principal axes.
+Consequently, the function $l(h)$ must be an even function: $l(-h)=l(h)$, and all odd derivatives of $l(h)$ vanish at $h=0$~\cite{Lemons94}.
+The shapes of mirrors discussed in Section~\ref{conic-section} satisfy this condition. \end{itemize} Based on these assumptions, Eqs.~(\ref{Taylor-1-static}) and (\ref{Taylor-2-static}) lead to